YakaryBovine/Sundren/Campaign/Backstory and Character.md

 2. Limit backstories to 1-3 sentences.
 3. Make a character that's deeply invested in whatever the campaign is about.
 4. Make sure you understand the basics of the [[#Creating a character that fits in the universe|world you're playing]], and make your character fit neatly into that world.
 5. Ensure your character wants to adventure with the party.
-No loners, no character conflict, and no refusal of the call to action.
+No loners, no intra-party character conflict, and no refusal of the call to action.
 6. Make a skilled character.
 You're doing dangerous things in a dangerous world, so your character needs to be someone who can pull their weight and isn't afraid to do it.
 7. No secrets.
 We're not going to spend any time exploring your character's secrets at the table.
 8. No strong opinions that impede your character's ability to do the adventure or work with other characters.
 You can't have a problem with Necromancy if one of your party members is a Necromancer, because it wouldn't make any sense for you to adventure with each other.